danali262/DataScience-x-Logistic-Regression/README.md

 ## Logistic regression

-The program `logistic_regression.py` uses the `dataset_train.csv` as training dataset, runs a Logistic Regression on it, and creates a prediction on the Hogwarts Houses for the `dataset_train.csv`.
+The program `logistic_regression.py` uses the `dataset_train.csv` as training dataset, runs a Logistic Regression on it, and creates a prediction on the Hogwarts Houses for the `dataset_test.csv`.
 The result is stored in a new csv file in `./datasets/regression_output.csv`.

 > Usage